robmok/code_gridCell/README.md

 	- To compute activation maps and grid scores after learning WITHOUT permutation tests, set nIter=1000
 	- To compute activation maps, grid scores, and permutation tests, set nIter=200 (else takes long, and not necessary) (Note: gA is grid score that is reported in the manuscript (method from Perez-Escobar et al., 2016), gW is a more conservative method (from Wills et al., 2012).)
+- edit clus2run (nClus conditions) - line 27 - if only ran square on a few conditions and loading in those conditions

 #### Plotting
 Plotting learning phase